 Macau was a shorter leg of our venture, but was no doubt as fulfilling, if not more so than Hong Kong.
-Here I got to learn more about a history I knew little about, and to see a remnant of Imperialism that the locals seem to frown less upon than we are taught to in the west.
+Here I got to learn more about a history I knew little about, and to see a remnant of Imperialism that was much more on display than I expected, but it does make for tourism.
 Whether it was the climb to the top of Monte Fort and the trip into the museum that now inhabits its core; a walk through Senado Square and inside of the of old catholic structures; or even a trip down to Coloane on Cotie island to see the old village and to dine a Portuguese restaurant with real crusty bread.
 It was worth the time spent there.
 I was left wanting more.

-Whatever you are looking for in a trip to Asia, I may recommend both Hong Kong and Macau, especially if you want an authentic taste of the west along your trip, then these two destinations fit the bill.
-I will give you warning that you should not always expect to be treated warmly, especially on the Hong Kong side of things.
-No matter your ethnicity you will encounter a sort of coldness to put it kindly.
-You will be pushed in queues and people will try to slip in front of you.
-Taxi drivers will likely demand you pay and leave their cab promptly.
+Whenever you are looking for in a trip to Asia, I may recommend both Hong Kong and Macau, especially if you want an authentic taste of the west along your trip, then these two destinations fit the bill.
+I would let you know that this is a fast pased city and it will treat as such.
 This is how things are though, and again it reminds me a lot of New York City.
 People have places to be and things to do, and don’t want to be slowed down by anyone, local or tourist.
 If you can roll with the punches, then I would recommend Hong Kong and Macau.

 by, Tyler W. Golec